mvanholsteijn/docker-service-registrator-kong/README.md

 # Docker service registrator for Kong

-manages the upstream target registration in Kong for Docker containers running on this host.
+Manages the upstream target registration in Kong for Docker containers running on this host.

-When a container is start, the registrator will create a upstream target for each exposed port of a container which has a matching `SERVICE_<exposed-port>_NAME` environment variable.
+When a container is started, the registrator will create a upstream target for each exposed port of a container which has a matching `SERVICE_<exposed-port>_NAME` environment variable.
 If the container exposes a single port, it is sufficient to have a `SERVICE_NAME` environment variable.

+In addition, if the container has an environment variable named `KONG_<exposed_port>_API`, containing a json string with a Kong API definition it is registered too.
+If the `name` and the `upstream_url` are missing, it will set using the SERVICE\_NAME value.
+If the container exposes a single port, it is sufficient to have a `KONG_API` variable.

 The registrator has three commands: remove\_all, sync and daemon.